• Skip to primary navigation

 Instructions

-• In a large mixing bowl, combine the yeast packet, honey, and water (between 115-120 degrees).
-Stir until the yeast has dissolved.
-I use a meat thermometer to take the temperature of the water.
-Let sit for 5 minutes, or until foamy.
+• In a large mixing bowl, combine the yeast, honey, and water (115–120°F).
+Stir until the yeast dissolves (using a meat thermometer can help ensure the water is the right temperature).
+Let sit for 5 minutes, or until the mixture becomes foamy.

 • Once foamy, stir in the sourdough discard until dissolved.

-• Cover the bowl with plastic wrap, a clean tea towel, or a plate, and set aside in a warm place to rise for 25-30 minutes.
+• Cover the bowl with plastic wrap, a clean kitchen towel, or a plate, and set it aside in a warm spot to rise for 25–30 minutes.

-• Cover the pizza and the sheet pan with plastic wrap or a clean tea towel and carefully set in a warm place to rise for another 15-20 minutes.
+• Cover the pizza with plastic wrap or a clean kitchen towel, and place in a warm spot to rise for another 15–20 minutes.

 • Meanwhile, preheat the oven to 420 F.